-It is now vital that action on climate change and emissions reduction is rapid and far-reaching.
-No one policy can be successful on its own at this late stage, so the system presented here is a framework combining other policies, which together provide a robust, fair approach that brings:
+It is now vital that government action on climate change and emissions reduction is rapid and far-reaching.
+No one policy can be successful on its own at this late stage.
+What is presented here is a new framework combining other policies, which together provide a robust approach that brings:

-- allocation to citizens of a fair carbon allowance in tokens from to the national carbon budget
+- allocation to all citizens of a carbon allowance in the form of tokens from the national carbon budget

 - complete coverage for payment of the carbon price on every product and service in the economy